Johardt/dotfiles/README.md

 This setup uses chezmoi for configuration management and replaces traditional command-line tools with modern alternatives.
 It includes a complete development environment with editors, browsers, productivity apps, and fonts.

+Please have a look at the [Wiki](https://github.com/Johardt/dotfiles/wiki) for more information about the installation process and the included tools.

 ## Key components include:
   - Modern CLI tools like bat, eza, and ripgrep for improved functionality and performance.
   - Professional and modern applications such as Neovim, VS Code, Zed, the Ghostty terminal, and Zen browser.